keptn/keptn.github.io/content/docs/develop/automated_operations/remediation/index.md

 ---
-title: Remediation Action
+title: Remediation Config
-description: Configure a remediation action and add it to your service.
+description: Configure a remediation and add it to your service.
 weight: 1
 icon: setup
 ---

-The *Remediation Action* configuration defines micro-operations to execute in response to a problem.
+The *Remediation* configuration defines micro-operations to execute in response to a problem.
 These micro-operations are interpreted by Keptn to trigger the proper remediation and to provide self-healing for an application without modifying code.

-## Configure Remediation Action
+## Configure Remediation

-A remediation action is configured based on two properties:
+A remediation is configured based on two properties:

 * The **problemType** maps a problem to a remediation.
 * The **actionsOnOpen** declares a list of actions triggered in course of the remediation.

-**Example of a remediation action configuration:**
+**Example of a remediation configuration:**

 ```yaml
 ---